-Take a piece of Augustana home with you this homecoming with Augieopoly, the fast-dealing property trading game with a Viking twist.
+The celebration of Augustana's 100 years in Sioux Falls inspired the creation of Augieopoly, the fast-dealing property trading game with a Viking twist.

-The Augieopoly board game will be a trip down memory lane for Augustana alumni, students, friends and future grads.
+The Augieopoly board game brings a trip down memory lane for Augustana alumni, students, and friends.
 This completely custom edition game features all things Augustana — including the game board, the properties, the money, the “Pass/Fail” and “Augie Advantage” cards, the custom pewter game tokens of the Ole statue, Augie Doggie, Dr. Lynwood Oyos’ Norwegian sweater and more!

 Players can relive the best four years of their lives as they travel around the board and compete to own it all.
 There’s even a special “Augie Advantage” for alumni players!